 It’s become more common for pregnant women and families with children to be placed in B&Bs.
 This is often due to a shortage of suitable flats or houses.
 You might get a private bedroom but you will probably have to share the bathroom.
 There are usually no cooking facilities, so you may have to rely on takeaway food.
 If there’s a kitchen, you probably have to share it.
 Bringing up young children in one room with only a microwave and fridge with no cooker, garden, or bath is a reality for many in Reading.

 As we’re sure you can appreciate, these are challenging places to try to keep or get your life on track.
-Launchpad’s Floating Support service works with people in situations like this every day of the week.
+Launchpad’s services works with people in situations like this every day of the week.
 Last year we worked with more than 400 people.